-The countdown to Friday is officially on, and we’re right here to help you figure out how you’re going to spend those two glorious days off.
-From $1 lunches and Champagne pop-ups to movie sing-a-longs and market hopping, here are the coolest events in Sydney, guaranteed to supersize your weekend.
+The countdown to Friday is officially on, and we’re right here to help you figure out how you’re going to spend the next few days off.
+From Vivid Sydney and lively brunches, to artful exhibitions and lively stage productions, here are the coolest events in Sydney, guaranteed to supersize your weekend.

 EAT & DRINK

 One of Barangaroo’s top restaurants, 12–Micron are collaborating with globally renowned French Champagne House, Perrier- Jouët to deliver a dine-in-the-dark series to artfully combine gastronomy, music, art and light.
 Transforming their private dining room into a stunning light exhibition, the incredibly unique dining experience includes six courses, each expertly paired with Perrier-Jouët Champagne.

 24th May- 15th June

 Darling Square will light up taste buds during Vivid Sydney with an installation by Motti & Smith and Belle Laide Events that will blur the lines between food, art and architecture.
 For three weeks Darling Square will be home to Blacklight, an illuminated and multisensory dessert bar led by Gelato Messina.